muchimi/JoystickGremlinEx/docs/index.md

 ### Virus False positives

 Unfortunately, some older anti-virus and anti-malware programs may flag GremlinEx (and any Python packaged applications) incorrectly, known as a false-positive.
 See more on the topic and options in [this section of the documentation](usage.md#antivirus-false-positives).
 It should be noted that most malware and anti-virus tools correctly handle the false-positive.

+## Running GremlinEx for the first time

+The first time you run GremlinEx, as it is written (mostly) in Python, the Python environment will most likely be running first a first run optimization and cache creation process.
+This happens for every new version of GremlinEx, but only the first time a module is used/loaded.
+This process is automatic and part of the normal Python environment.
+You may thus experience an increase in load times and decrease in performance when first running a new version, especially at design time.
+This however should not persist on a restart once the caches are created and the optimization done by the Python environment has completed.
+This is less noticeable on systems with very fast storage solutions as Python creates a number of files during this process, however it can still be noticeable.

+It is thus recommended to run the software once, and then restart.

+## UAC (user access control)

+Windows UAC may prevent GremlinEx from starting with Windows (if the option is selected) unless the process is given higher permissions.
+Typically this will manifest itself as a load error, DLL not found error or some other I/O error, even if the program runs fine when started normally.
+This is not a GremlinEx issue but a UAC security issue.

 ## Resources and help